Wolfgang Schellmann: Wing commander

 In late August it was becoming apparent to the Oberkommando der Wehrmacht (German High Command) that the Battle of Britain was not going as planned.
 The frustrated Commander-in-Chief of the Luftwaffe, Hermann Göring, relieved several Geschwaderkommodore of their commands, and appointed younger, more aggressive men in their place.
 In consequence, on 2 September, Schellmann was given command of JG 2 thus succeeding Oberstleutnant Harry von Bülow-Bothkamp who was transferred.
 Command of II.
 Gruppe was passed to Hauptmann Karl-Heinz Greisert.
 On 18 September, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his 23 victories, including the 12 in Spain.
-The presentation was made by Göring at the headquarters of the Netherlands, General der Flieger (General of the Flyers) Friedrich Christiansen, at Wassenaar near The Hague on 19 September.
+The decoration was presented by Göring at the Dutch headquarters of General der Flieger (General of the Aviators) Friedrich Christiansen at Wassenaar near The Hague on 19 September.
 Schellmann claimed his only aerial victory as Geschwaderkommodore of JG 2 on 26 September 1940 when he shot down a Spitfire fighter near the Isle of Wight.